jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 }
 ```

-This is a pretty common pattern of updating a container every time the value changes which here can be used as a _state_ in case it defines some other rendered section of the component.
+This is a pretty common pattern that allows you to access to that _state_ later in case it affects some other rendered section of the component.

 ### Styles

 If you're using React, the main reason should be that you find the separation of concerns and encapsulation the best way to structure your application, so your strategy around styles should match this philosophy.

-**CSS modules** alter original selectors so they are unique, and as a consequence, encapsulates the styles for a set of elements so they aren't affected by other rules define in the project.
+**CSS modules** alter original selectors so they are unique, and as a consequence, encapsulates the styles for a set of elements.

 ```js
 import React, { Component } from 'react';